kryptokrona/kryptokrona-docs/docs/guides/mining/XMR-Stak-Guide.md

 To check the hashrate, enter in the address bar of your web browser, `<26.24.105.14>:<0101>`.
 It should show a page with your rig's hashrate.
 If you are checking from the same IP address, you can alternatively enter, `localhost:<0101>`

 Make sure to enter your own IP address if you enable this feature.
-You can choose any port you want!
+You can choose any port you want(uptil 9999)!

 2. ```